axeluhl/sailing-analytics/wiki/typical-data-mining-scenarios.md

 ## Adding a completely new Data Type

-A data type is an elementar unit on which the processing components operate.
+A data type is an atomic unit on which the processing components operate.
 A data type is normally based on a domain element (like `GPSFixMoving` or `TrackedLegOfCompetitor`) and provides contextual information about it (like the name of the regatta or race) via [Functions](wiki/data-mining-architecture#Data-Mining-Functions).

 ### Create the necessary Data Types